 The CPTPP was signed by Trade Ministers on 8 March 2018, in Chile.

-Five key objectives that have guided our negotiations
+Five key objectives that guided our negotiations

 1. Generate a better standard of living for all New Zealanders by helping businesses succeed internationally and grow jobs and opportunities locally